 Issues (unexpected errors, etc.) that might occur when there is a problem in the user directory service

-If there is a problem in any of the registered user directory services, issues such as the following might occur:
+If there is a problem in the user directory services, issues such as the following might occur:

-• When a non-existent ID is specified in the login window, an unexpected error occurs.
+• When a non-existent Username is specified in the login window, an unexpected error occurs.

 • When an attempt is made to register a new user, an unexpected error occurs.